William Harwood (burgess)

-William Harwood (d.June 2, 1737) was a landowner and politician in the Colony of Virginia who thrice represented Warwick County in the House of Burgesses.
+William Harwood (died June 2, 1737) was a landowner and politician in the Colony of Virginia who thrice represented Warwick County in the House of Burgesses.

 Early and family life

 One of the sons of Ann Needler and her planter and burgess husband Humphrey Harwood.
 He was likely named for his great-uncle William Harwood who had governed Martin's Hundred and served on the colony's governor's council as well as a burgess.
 Their father had apparently died by 1704, and this man outlived his brothers Humphrey (d. by 1713) and Thomas (d. by 1729).
 Another brother, John Harwood, paid taxes on 750 acres in Warwick County in 1704 and received a government subsidy for "taking up Jack an Indian boy" a decade later.
 Although he held no public offices and no probate record for him remains, Capt.
 John Harwood may be the mariner who sailed between Virginia, New England and London, including on the Sea Nymph that docked on the York River in 1739.